-This complect of full hand protection is made of 1,5 mm thick cold rolled steel.
-It provides protection of hand from wrist to shoulder.
-With the help of leather belts and steel buckles it is very comfortable to wear with other parts of armour.
-It can protect you from impacts of different kinds of weapons,
+Our Steel Arms set is made of 1.5mm cold rolled steel (other thickness and material options are available).
+It provides protection from the wrist to the lower shoulder.
+With the help of leather belts and steel buckles it’s very comfortable to wear with other parts of armor and can be donned quickly and easily.
+It’s

-Late XV century full plate arm protection.
-It consists of: pauldrons, rerebraces, elbow cops and vambraces.
-In the first quarter of XV century Milanese armorers invented very simple way to connect all parts of arm protection by the help of leather straps or sliding rivets.
-This invention made arm fully covered with no gap between
+This late XV century full plate arm protection consists of: pauldrons, rerebraces, elbow cops and vambraces.
+In the first quarter of the XV century, Milanese armorers invented a very simple way to connect all the arm protection segments with the help of leather straps or sliding rivets.
+This invention eliminated all the gaps in arm

 The ruin of the fortress of Chalcis (Greek “Χαλκίδα”) is located on the Greek island of Euboea.
 In 1157 it was pillaged by Normans.
 Beginning in 1209 the fortress became a Venetian colony, renamed Negroponte, and was one of the easternmost military outposts of the Venetian Empire.
 In 1470, after a couple of years of hard